Skip to content

 Our Dying Planet is my attempt, as an ecologist, to convey the complexity and severity of the environmental crisis, and the need for quick and determined action if we care at all about our own children.
 There is still time to act, and economically viable paths to take, that will bring us to New Atlantis, a future in which humans live rich and fulfilling lives as stewards of an ecologically sustainable Earth.
 Join up for the journey of our time.

-I frequently speak to community groups and participate in workshops and conferences dealing with the environment, climate change or coral reefs.
-I also speak about my books.
+I frequently speak to community groups and participate in workshops and conferences that deal with the environment, climate change, or coral reefs.
+I also discuss my books.